gaehlerm/SoftwareEngineering/README.md

             roman += 'I'
             number -= 1
 ```

-This is pretty much what I wanted, except that one could use a dict with number-roman number pairs.
+This is almost what I wanted, except that one could use a dict with number-roman number pairs.
 Asking explicitly for using a dict, the code looks pretty much how I wanted it to be.

 ```py
     # refactor this code using a dictionary